 Brooklyn-Area Schools Offering EMT Courses

 Students living in Brooklyn can select from a few schools in the greater New York City area.
 This article looks at three schools and the programs they offer.
-All are less than a half-hour from the heart of Brooklyn.
+All are less than half an hour from the heart of Brooklyn.
 There is also a table of information that could be useful to someone looking for a training program.
 This table contains data about each school, including enrollment, tuition and the percentage of students who graduate on time.

 - Part of the City University of New York (CUNY) system, CUNY Borough of Manhattan Community College offers an associate's degree in paramedic.
 It is about six miles from downtown Brooklyn.

-- At CUNY La Guardia Community College, students can select from an EMT-Basic course, an EMT-Paramedic certificate or an associate's degree program in EMT-Paramedics.
+- At CUNY La Guardia Community College, students can select from an EMT-Basic course, an EMT-Paramedic certificate or an associate's degree program in EMT-Paramedic.
 This school is almost nine miles from Brooklyn's center.

 - New York Methodist Hospital Center for Allied Health Education, the only option located in Brooklyn, is about four miles from the downtown area.
 It has a paramedic program and a paramedic refresher program.